Prioritizing Safety, Security, and Accountability

 Test Your Knowledge

 An officer notices a secured door did not latch after a movement.
-What should be the priority?
+Several actions are reasonable.
+Using the priority hierarchy, what should be done first?

 A